menu

 Demographics

-The education level of Truro citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.48% of adults 25 and older in Truro have a college degree.
+In terms of college education, Truro is nearly on par with the US average for all cities of 21.84%: 18.48% of adults 25 and older in Truro have a bachelor's degree or advanced degree.

 The per capita income in Truro in 2022 was $27,324, which is low income relative to Iowa, and lower middle income relative to the rest of the US.
 This equates to an annual income of $109,296 for a family of four.
 However, Truro contains both very wealthy and poor people as well.